 This course is an examination of Canadian millennial youth culture trends.
 Particular emphasis will be placed on the marginalization of young people and prolonged nature of emerging adulthood in advanced industrial late modern societies in part linked to youth identity being defined increasingly in consumer rather than producer terms.
 An integral part of the course will be to connect with a theological exploration of the strategic role that faith communities can play in the twenty first century and corresponding strategies for youth and church who wish to follow Jesus during this restless, secular era.

 The Christian Life

-This course will dig deeper into issues and practices of a Christian disciple by turning the student's attention toward important personal choices.
-Areas such as marriage/sexuality, finances, social relationships, spiritual choices, and personal habits will be explored from the perspective of a follower of Jesus.
-Students will be encouraged to reflect more deeply upon their beliefs, personal habits, actions and choices.
+This course will dig deeper into issues and practices of a Christian disciple.
+This course will look more deeply into personal choices.
+Students will look into areas such as marriage/sexuality, finances, social relationships, spiritual choices, and personal habits.
+Students will be encouraged to reflect upon their beliefs, personal habits, actions, and choices.

 Our professors teach on a modular basis.
 Our profs come from all across Canada to invest in and teach our students.
 We are so blessed by the amazing wisdom and knowledge that our Professors and teachers bring to the table.
 Our professors and teachers all have a heart to impact and equip young adults as they grow in their identity as WHOLE and HOLY Disciples of Jesus Christ.

 Here is a taste of some of the amazing people who have impacted the lives of our students here at THRIVE through teaching: